sourceincite/sourceincite.github.io/_posts/0000-00-00-a-smorgashorde-of-vulnerabilities-a-comparative-analysis-of-discovery.md

 ### Summary

-<p class="cn" markdown="1">This vulnerability allows remote attackers to execute arbitrary code files on affected installations of Horde Groupware Webmail Edition.
+<p class="cn" markdown="1">This vulnerability allows remote attackers to execute arbitrary code on affected installations of Horde Groupware Webmail Edition.
 Low privileged authentication is required to exploit this vulnerability.</p>

 <p class="cn" markdown="1">The specific flaw exists within `Sort.php`.
 When parsing the sortpref parameter, the process does not properly validate user-supplied data, which can result in deserialization of untrusted data.
 An attacker can leverage this vulnerability to execute code in the context of the www-data user.</p>